datamol-io/molfeat/docs/developers/create-plugin.md

 import molfeat_padel

 # works because PadelDescriptors is imported in the root init of molfeat_padel
-trans = MoleculeTransformer(featurizer="PadelDescriptors")
+mol_transf = MoleculeTransformer(featurizer="PadelDescriptors")
 ```

 ## Testing a plugin package

-Writing tests for your Molfeat plugins and running continuous integration
+Writing tests for your molfeat plugins and running continuous integration
 tests using free platforms like [GitHub
 Actions](https://github.com/features/actions) is the best way to ensure
 that your plugin works and keeps working as it is being developed.
 We
-recommend using the [pytest](https://pytest.org) framework for testing Molfeat plugins.
+recommend using the [pytest](https://pytest.org) framework for testing molfeat plugins.

 ## Documenting a plugin package

-Molfeat plugin packages are python packages, and general [best practises
+molfeat plugin packages are python packages, and general [best practises
 for writing python documentation](https://docs.python-guide.org/writing/documentation/) apply.

-In the following, we mention a few hints that apply specifically to Molfeat plugins.
+In the following, we mention a few hints that apply specifically to molfeat plugins.

 ### Repository-level documentation

-Since the source code of most Molfeat plugins is hosted on GitHub, the
+Since the source code of most molfeat plugins is hosted on GitHub, the
 first contact of a new user with your plugin package is likely the
 landing page of your GitHub repository.